Preparing for a Snow Storm

 - Try to go out (go hunting) every day to see what is available.
 Businesses try to make sure that extra propane, kerosene, etc. is coming in.
 Be there to get it when it does come in.

 - Have matches and candles in a place where they are easily found.
 Candles and oil lamps provide light as well as a little heat.
 You may need to leave them on while you sleep, so keep them on a sturdy surface to stay safe.
 Jar candles are great as are oil lamps.
 Save the tapered and pillar candles for daytime.

 This year, we had an extraordinarily large amount of snow - 18 inches in one day and night.
 Our driveway circles our house, so we figured we would be stuck for a day or two.
 We shoveled the driveway a little at a time until it was completely cleared.

 By Noella from Bolivar, MO

 The Boy Scouts have it right-always be prepared.
 After a recent early season snow storm knocked out power for days in the mid-Atlantic, families emerged from the darkness with the realization that they weren't as prepared for a disaster as they thought.
-Yet, it doesn't take a hefty investment or a lot of time to prepare your family to comfortably weather the winter storms.

 If you know there is a large snowfall coming, you can place tarps in places you want to prevent snow from getting piled up in places you don't want.
 This is a great way to use tarps when preparing for snow.